Did you know?

 Is donating plasma prohibited?

-Yes, WADA has issued a public statement confirming that plasmapheresis is prohibited under M1.1 for the donor because the donor’s own red blood cells and other blood components are reintroduced into the circulatory system after the plasma has been separated.
+As of 01 January 2024, plasmapheresis is no longer prohibited for donors when performed in a registered donation center.
+Previously plasmapheresis was prohibited under M1.1 for the donor because the donor’s own red blood cells and other blood components are reintroduced into the circulatory system after the plasma has been separated.
+If donating, ensure a detailed medical record from the collection centre is kept which confirms the date, type and volume of the donation.
+This is particularly important if the athlete is in a Registered Testing Pool and if testing involves the Athlete Biological Passport (ABP).
 For more information, please see the WADA FAQs on www.wada-ama.org/en/prohibited-list#faq-anchor.
 Donating whole blood is not prohibited.

 Is PRP or stem cell treatment prohibited?